SomonOlimzoda/FifaWorldCup2022/README.md

 The dataset was obtained through web scraping from www.fifa.com.
 The data were also cleaned and the unnecessary information were discarded.

-Click [here](https://github.com/SomonOlimzoda/FifaWorldCup2022/blob/main/.md) to view my analysis
+Click [here](https://github.com/SomonOlimzoda/FifaWorldCup2022/blob/main/.md) to view my analysis.